Capstone-Projects-2022-Spring/project-lexicallearner/README.md

 ##### [start-db.js](./db/database/start-db.js)

-Exports itself as a function, which the dependent file may name.
+Exports [its main function][start-db main] as itself, which the dependent file may name.
 This program can be called itself to check if the connection can be established.
 The function accepts a callback function.
 If no callback is provided, it will instead use a `noop` function.